teamshares/shoelace/docs/pages/teamshares/contributing.md

 **Note: These instructions should only apply to a small number of core design system engineers.**

-To see your how your changes to Shoelace show up in one of our apps, you'll need to link the running instance of Shoelace to both `shared-ui` and the app itself, then run the production build within Shoelace after each change.
+To see your how your changes to Shoelace show up in one of our apps, you'll need to link the running instance of Shoelace to both `design-system` and the app itself, then run the production build within Shoelace after each change.

 #### Within the Shoelace directory in your console: